Investing Brokerages & Advisors

 Whether you're investing with Fidelity or Robinhood, you won't have to worry about trading commissions on stocks and ETFs.
 Additionally, neither brokerage requires a minimum balance to open an account.
 You can also start trading fractional shares with both Fidelity and Robinhood with as little as $1.

 Even though both brokerages offer educational tools and resources, Fidelity has a more extensive library.
-Additionally, both offer research tools, but Fidelity’s are free for many account holders, whereas you might need to pay for a Gold account to access some analysis tools through Robinhood.
+Additionally, both offer research tools, but Fidelity's are free for many account holders, whereas you might need to pay for a Gold account to access some of the best analysis tools through Robinhood.

 Overall, both make it possible for anyone, from new investors to experienced investors, to open an account and begin investing.
 Both also offer margin accounts with competitive rates, though Robinhood's margin rate is lower than Fidelity's.

-Fidelity and Robinhood both offer tax-advantaged investment accounts, but only Fidelity also offers access to tax-advantaged investing through health savings accounts (HSA) and 529 accounts.
+Fidelity and Robinhood both offer tax-advantaged investment accounts, but only Fidelity also offers tax-advantaged investing through health savings accounts (HSAs) and 529 plans.

 Tip